bluerobotics/bluerobotics.github.io/celsius/index.md

 ##Step 1: Lubricating the O-ring

-Use a small amount of silicone grease on the O-ring for lubrication and place it in the groove of the Bar30 Pressure Sensor.
+Use a small amount of silicone grease on the O-ring for lubrication and place it in the groove of the Celsius Temperature Sensor.

 ##Step 2: Installation